philip-brohan/Yangtze_floods/docs/index.rst

 * 20CR version 3 (covering 1806-2015)
 * Scout run 4.6.1 (covering 1930/10-1931/09).
 Identical to 20CR version 3 except that it assimilates additional observations from about 40 :doc:`new stations <../new_stations/new_stations>` over China - so it should be more accurate and more precise.
 * Scout run 4.6.7 (covering 1930/10-1931/09).
 Identical to 4.6.1 except for a change to the data assimilation: Data assimilation in 20CR is a compromise between the weather state predicted by the model and the state indicated by the observations.
 This is necessary to keep the analysis stable, and to cope with errors in both the model formulation and the observations.
-One tuneable parameter in this compromise is the 'relaxation to prior spread' - set universally to 0.9 in 20CR version 3.
+One tunable parameter in this compromise is the 'relaxation to prior spread' - set universally to 0.9 in 20CR version 3.
 It would be good to reduce this number, this would allow the observations to produce a bigger reduction in the observation spread, and so a more precise analysis, particularly where observations are infrequent in time (once a day or less often).
 The risk in doing so is that the reanalysis might become unstable.

 .. toctree::
    :maxdepth: 1